 Toiran scored too, but missed more opportunities.
 It didn’t take complex math to show us that dual hooks doubled the chances of success, at least on this particular day.

 Most stock assist hooks are affixed to a solid ring eye, to which the line should be tied; never tie it to a split ring.
+Split rings are a bad option because the leader can sometimes work its way off the split ring entirely.
+If the jig has a solid ring, tie to that, or add a solid ring to a split ring.

 When changing out hooks, attach the solid ring eye on the Dacron assist cord to the split ring that’s on the jig.
 Tie the fishing line to the solid ring eye.
 If necessary, upgrade the split ring and go to a multicoil design.